linuxlawson/budget-buddy/README.md

 **Note:** All fields must be filled in, even if with 0, else: wont work.
 Will not do decimals at this time, whole numbers only.

-**Update:** Budget Buddy can now save input to a text file.
-Ideally, you should create a folder to save files to.
-Default extension is .txt so no need to add extension.

 Tested on Linux